witnet/research/bridge/docs/block_relay.md

 # Block Relay in Witnet

-The Witnet Bridge Interface (WBI) is a core component of the Witnet protocol as it enables the communication between the smart contracts in Ethereum and Witnet.
+The Witnet Requests Board (WRB) is a core component of the Witnet protocol as it enables the communication between the smart contracts in Ethereum and Witnet.
 In order to trustlessly verify transactions included in a Witnet block, the Ethereum smart contract needs to be able to perform verifications of the so called Proofs of Inclusion (PoI).
-Assuming all Witnet block headers are available to the WBI, a bridge node simply needs to provide the merkle path that includes the transaction to be verified and that reaches the root in the block header.
+Assuming all Witnet block headers are available to the WRB, a bridge node simply needs to provide the merkle path that includes the transaction to be verified and that reaches the root in the block header.

-Obviously the aforementioned mechanism works just because we assumed the block header is available in the WBI.
+Obviously the aforementioned mechanism works just because we assumed the block header is available in the WRB.
 How to make this possible with a non PoW/PoS chain is a more challenging concern though.
-Without loss of generality, we will assume that the WBI has access to the Witnet block headers because they are stored in another contract in Ethereum that is called the **Block Relay**.
+Without loss of generality, we will assume that the WRB has access to the Witnet block headers because they are stored in another contract in Ethereum that is called the **Block Relay**.
 Essentially, the goal is similar to that of building a Witnet **light client in Ethereum**.
 As any light client, the block relay contains the headers but performs little to no validations.
 We will focus thus on how these blocks are reported to the block relay.

-As with the WBI, only bridge nodes have access to both Witnet and Ethereum chains.
-Thus, bridge nodes should be in charge of reporting valid blocks that will later be used to verify PoIs in the WBI.
+As with the WRB, only bridge nodes have access to both Witnet and Ethereum chains.
+Thus, bridge nodes should be in charge of reporting valid blocks that will later be used to verify PoIs in the WRB.
 We observe three main challenges:

 - **Integrity of the Block header**: the reporting protocol needs to guarantee the integrity and validity of the block header reported.
 From the block relay perspective, this essentially means that a block header does have enough acceptance as declared by a majority of Witnet reputation holders.
 - **Economic incentives**: the reporters should be economically incentivized to post correct block headers in the Block Relay contract.